Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Before you buy: Things to consider

-Persuading people to change browsers isn’t easy either.
-Just look at Microsoft’s concerted efforts to push people to the Edge browser, then consider that the fact that the older Microsoft Internet Explorer still has around three times the market share of Edge.
+- Persuading people to change browsers isn’t easy – Just look at Microsoft’s concerted efforts to push people to the Edge browser, then consider the fact that the older Microsoft Internet Explorer still has around three times the market share of Edge.

-The long-term success and growth of Brave and BAT are also largely dependent on Google, Facebook and others standing still.
-The actual functions of Brave and BAT (ad blocking, machine learning algorithms to determine user interests, various measurements of user engagement) also exist in various forms already, and despite the disruption that blockchain brings, it’s hard to imagine a future where Google foregoes its share of the ad market to an upstart like Brave.
+- Brave isn’t the first of its kind – The actual functions of Brave and BAT (ad blocking, machine learning algorithms to determine user interests, various measurements of user engagement) also exist in various forms already, and despite the disruption that blockchain brings, Google will probably fight to keep its share of the ad market.

-The system may also run into problems if users start “mining” it through the deliberate viewing of ads on multiple devices, manipulating the algorithm to trigger larger rewards.
-This might be compounded by collaboration with publishers.
-If BAT ever becomes valuable, these issues will almost certainly start occurring.
+- Traders impact the market – Traders will also need to consider the possibility of users “mining” BAT through the deliberate viewing of ads on multiple devices, manipulating the algorithm to trigger larger rewards.
+If BAT ever becomes valuable, you will need to give these issues serious consideration.

 Take a look at the current value, the coin supply and the future of the market to consider whether it might still be undervalued despite all the problems.